 To be eligible, manufacturers must fulfill a variety of requirements ranging from collaborating with local higher learning institutions, incurring the first qualifying capital expenditure within a year of approval, hiring a minimum number of local employees, and undertaking research and development (R&D) activities, among others.

-From January to September 2021, Malaysia’s pharmaceutical industry recorded almost 400 million ringgit (US$94 million) in approved investment, surpassing the previous highest full-year figure in 2017.
+400 million ringgit (US$94 million) in approved investment, surpassing the previous highest full-year figure in 2017.
 In addition, exports of pharmaceutical products increased around 24 percent in 2021 from 2020, totaling 2.42 billion ringgit (US$570 million).

 What are the available tax incentives?